utlib/collections-uoft/docs/documentation/adding-new-collections.md

 * Approximate size (MB, GB, or TB) of images you are initially planning to ingest (we may need to increase storage, depending on your collection size)
 * Emails for staff who will require access to the Collections U of T administration back end

-You must also confirm that the image collections you are ingesting are:
+You must also confirm that the image collection(s) you are ingesting are:
 * intended for long-term, public, and perpetual acess
-* cleared for accessibility, privacy and copyright considerations.
+* cleared for accessibility, privacy, and copyright considerations.
 You must follow Canadian Copyright law when uploading digital images into Collections U of T. If you do not hold the rights to publish the material online, permission must be obtained and shared with Collections U of T service staff.
 * not duplicates of existing items already in Collections U of T under another library/archives' collection
 * not being stored in Collections U of T for preservation (Collections U of T is not a preservation repository)